 - Pre-heat a fan oven to 200°c and slice, peel and chop your vegetables.
 It doesn’t matter whether you cut them length ways or width ways, just make sure the aubergine is cut thinly.

-- Place the aubergine on greaseproof paper and pop into the oven for 15 minutes on 185°c
+- Place the aubergine on greaseproof paper, spray with low fat spray and pop them into the oven for 15 minutes on 185°c

-- Heat a frying pan with the olive oil on a medium heat, add in the chopped garlic, oregano and spicy Italian seasoning and cook for about 2 minutes, then add in the diced white onion and leave to soften not fry – you do not want fried onions in your lasagne.
+- Heat a frying pan with the olive oil on a medium heat, add in the chopped garlic and diced white onion, and leave to soften.

-- When the onion starts to soften, you can now add in the Quorn mince – this will take about 5minutes to cook before you can add in the pasatta, add some stevia and salt to taste then leave to simmer on a low heat for the sauce to thicken slightly.
+- When the onion starts to soften, you can now add in the Quorn mince and mushrooms, and cook for 5 minutes before adding the pasatta, Italian seasoning, chilli powder, basil, salt and pepper to the pan.

 - You could serve the lasagne with a fresh salad and garlic bread – which you could also make yourself.

 - 1 Garlic Clove

 - Combine butter, finely chopped garlic and chives in a bowl.